Using Buying Groups to Increase Credit Card Spend

 • Submission method: Google Forms

 • Notes: Derrick “Duck” is one of the nicest guys around and runs this lower-volume GC group.
 His rates are competitive and he’s great for folks in the HEB footprint.
-Payment timeframes tend to be slower, but he’s very transparent with his process.
+Payment timeframes can be very slow, but he’s transparent with his process.

 • Gift Card Arbitrage (Telegram Link)